MithunKrishh/E-Commerce-Follow-Along/frontend/README.md

 Use Mapping: Use array mapping to iterate over the product list and render a card for each product.
 Pass Data Dynamically: Pass unique product information (e.g., name, price, image) to each card.
 Maintain Consistency: Ensure the layout remains uniform for all products.

+Milestone 9: Creating the Product Form
+Data Management:
+Configured state management to handle form inputs efficiently.
+Validated user inputs before submission to ensure accurate product data.

+# Milestone 10: Creating the Product Schema and API Endpoint

+In this milestone, we focused on defining the structure of product data and creating an API endpoint to store product details in MongoDB.

+1. Product Schema Definition:
+Defined a structured product schema using Mongoose to store product data in MongoDB.
+Ensured each field has proper validation to maintain data integrity:

+Name: Required, string
+Description: Required, string
+Price: Required, number, with validation for non-negative values Image URL(s): Required, array of strings for multiple image storage
+Category: Required, string
+CreatedAt: Automatically generated timestamp
+2. Endpoint Creation:
+Developed a POST endpoint (/api/products) to accept product details from the frontend.

+Implemented validation to ensure only correctly formatted data is stored in the database.
+Saved product information to MongoDB using Mongoose models.
+3. Data Validation & Integrity:
+Enforced strict validation to prevent invalid or incomplete product entries.
+Returned appropriate error messages for missing or incorrect data inputs